 Email: office @taoroa.school.nz

 Hi I'm Hannah, the office administrator at Taoroa School.
 I'm originally from England and spent most of my life over there until I moved to New Zealand in 2011.
 I studied Geography at The University of Brighton, after graduating I spent a year backpacking around the world which is when I first visited and fell in love with New Zealand.
 After my travels I worked in the for a property management company in UK until I met my husband, Marcus.
 After lots of adventures together and living in London for a year we got married in the UK and moved back to his family farm in Taihape.
-We have lived on the farm in Omatane ever since.
 I am now mum to my two wonderful daughters Neave and Annie who keep me very busy and entertained!
 My hobbies include gardening, sewing, travel and sport.

-Kia ora, I'm Dawn the caretaker/groundskeeper at Taoroa School.
-My family and I moved to the area in late 2021 and I started work at the school not too long afterwards.
-Both of my children now go to the school and we really love being part of the school whānau and the Taoroa community.
-In my spare time I enjoy tending to my veggie garden, my kunekunes and chickens..
+Kia ora, I'm Fitz the caretaker/groundskeeper at Taoroa School.
+My family and I moved to the area in late 2021, both of my children now go to the school and we really love being part of the school whānau and the Taoroa community.

 Hi I'm Auntie Steph, the cleaner.
 I've been lucky enough to grow up in this area, attend Taoroa School and even had my 21st birthday at the Taoroa Hall.
 I love doing my bit for the school and watching my niece enjoy her time at Taoroa.
 My passion is bodybuilding and I have a french bulldog called Nala who loves coming to school to help me clean.